ggandor/lightspeed.nvim/README.md

 all about processing the input incrementally - analyzing the available information after _each_ keystroke, to assist the user and offer shortcuts:

+* **ahead-of-time displayed target labels:** in any case, you will _see_ the label right after the first input, so once you need to type it, your brain will already have processed it
+* **shortcut-labels:** for some matches, it is possible to _use_ the target label right after the first input, as if doing 1-character search
+* **jump based on partial input:** if the character is unique in the search direction, you will _automatically jump_ after the first input

-* **target labels are displayed right after the first input:** the key idea behind Lightspeed, that eliminates the major problem of all of the current, general-purpose motion plugins, including Sneak itself - the inevitable pause between entering the search pattern and selecting the target.
+The first one is probably the biggest game-changer, eliminating the major problem of all other general-purpose motion plugins - the frustrating momentary pause between entering your search pattern and selecting the target.
 Once you try it, you will never look back.
-* **shortcut-labels:** often you can type the target label right after the first input, as if doing 1-character search
-* **jump based on partial input:** 2-character search can jump right after the first input, if the character is unique in the search direction

 To see these features in action, check the screen recordings in the [in-depth introduction](https://github.com/ggandor/lightspeed.nvim#-an-in-depth-introduction-of-the-key-features) below.